KoryNunn/fastn/README.md

 ### `binding.from(value)`

- - if: value is a binding: return `value`
+ - if value is a binding: return `value`,
  - else: return a binding who's value is `value`.

 useful when you don't know what something is, but you need it in a binding: